tock/tock/doc/reference/trd-appid.md

 that accepts, passes on, or rejects application credentials.
 When a Tock board asks the kernel to load processes, it passes a reference to a `AppCredentialsChecker`, which the kernel uses to check credentials.
+An implementer of `AppCredentialsChecker` sets the security policy of process binary loading by deciding which types of credentials, and which credentials, are acceptable and which are rejected.

 ```rust